jokilic/moderni_alias/README.md

 - [ ] Add 'Speed game' / 'Time game'
     - [ ] Stats - Ability to show all team who have lowest seconds in yellow
     - [ ] Finished - Ability to show all teams who have lowest seconds
-    - [ ] Sound when player has guessed the number of words